1. Is the

 A. Whilst we encourage participants to get as much exposure to Indonesia as possible, this is not the main objective of the intensive 6-week practicum.
 The student gets a 60-day visa, and the DSPP lasts for 6-7 weeks.
 This does not leave much time for a holiday before or after the program.
 It is possible to leave Jakarta for the weekend to places such as Bogor, Thousand Islands, Krakatoa, or even Yogyakarta.
 Before being accepted on the program all participants must agree to the condition that any travel outside Jakarta for business or pleasure must be with the prior approval of the ACICIS Project Officer.
 This is in the application forms.

-A. You can often survive in your work placement without a laptop, but you are strongly advised to bring your own laptop.
-In some workplaces it is essential that you have your own laptop.
+A. You are strongly advised to bring your own laptop.
+In some workplaces it is essential.

 A. Insurance is compulsory for the DSPP.
 You must provide the ACICIS secretariat with a photocopy of your insurance certificate before you leave for Jakarta.